-PHR’s work in Israel and the Occupied Palestinian Territory has centered on documenting human rights violations resulting from the ongoing Israeli-Palestinian conflict.
+PHR’s work in Israel and the Occupied Palestinian Territory has centered on documenting and raising awareness about human rights violations resulting from the ongoing Israeli-Palestinian conflict.

 In 1988, PHR physicians visited Jerusalem, the Gaza Strip, and the West Bank to document the medical consequences of military actions on both Palestinians and Israelis.
 The subsequent report, “The Casualties of Conflict: Medical Care and Human Rights in the West Bank and Gaza Strip,” found that thousands of Palestinians suffered from both physical abuse and mental illness resulting from unprovoked violence.
 This included systematic but indiscriminate beatings in Palestinian homes and communities who were not engaged in demonstrations or provocations at the time of the beating, as well as the inappropriate use of tear gas indoors.
 PHR was unable to see Israeli military hospitals or clinics where military casualties might have been treated, nor Israeli civilian hospitals where civilian casualties might have been treated.
 A review of published unofficial sources yielded a total of two serious Israeli civilian injuries, one Israeli soldier shot and killed, and 186 minor injuries to Israeli soldiers and police.